lannonbr/issue-label-manager-action/README.md

 ![Labels result](screenshots/labels.png)

+If a label doesn't need a description, leave out the `description` field of the entry in the json file and when deployed the label will not contain a description.

 ## Usage

 This action only needs the GITHUB_TOKEN secret as it interacts with the GitHub API to modify labels.
 The action can be used as such: